Ligugé Abbey

 Ligugé Abbey, formally called the Abbey of St. Martin of Ligugé (Abbaye Saint-Martin de Ligugé), is a French Benedictine monastery in the Commune of Ligugé, located in the Department of Vienne.
-Dating to the 4th century, it is the site of one of the earliest monastic foundations in France.
+The monastery, founded in 361, is the oldest monastery known in western Europe.
 The original abbey having been destroyed during the French Revolution, the current monastic community dates from 1853, and belongs to the Solesmes Congregation.